 Take out the pizza.
 Use the pizza peel to lift the pizza out of the oven.
 Again, you want to avoid exposing pizza stones to rapid temperature changes (even when it is cooling down) so you should keep it in the oven until the oven is once again at room temperature.

-Cut your pizza with this extra cool pizza wheel.
+Cut your pizza with this extra cool pizza wheel from Amazon.

 Once the oven has cooled off, it is safe to remove the pizza stone.
 Take it out and get it ready for cleaning.

 Pizza cookbook alert!
-One crust recipe, countless pizzas.
+One crust recipe, countless pizzas from Amazon.